autholykos/logics/README.md

 # Logic Version Control Installer

-This program helps in installing the necessary tools for starting up and maintaining a Logic project fully available to a distributed team of musicians, sound engineers and composers.
+This program helps to install the necessary tools for starting up and maintaining a Logic project fully available to a distributed team of musicians, sound engineers and composers.
 Its focus is simplicity and avoiding collaborators within a Logic project to having to toss around audio tracks and other deliverables.

 ## Prerequisite